 Schema markup is structured data code that helps search engines understand your content and display rich results.
 Using JSON-LD format, you can mark up articles, products, FAQs, local businesses, and more.
-Schema markup improves click-through rates through enhanced SERP features.
+Rich results driven by schema improve click-through rates in the SERPs.

 What is Schema Markup?